breadcat/blog.minskio.co.uk/content/quotes.md

 >I think he took his wallet <!-- back to the future -->

->If you die in russia, you die in real life
+>If you die in Russia, you die in real life

 >If you don't stand for something, you'll be sure to fall for anything <!-- aj whitney -->